 Project: QMS01, MM13, C34, I/LA33, C43, H26, MM06, H02, M53, MM19, C51, EP17, EP27, EP09, EP26, C40, I/LA26, MM09, EP06, POCT06, PRE01, H48, C64, EP34, MM17, QMS22, C49, M24, NBS09, NBS05, EP35, NBS10

 EXAMPLE 1: Confirmation that a given reference material as claimed is homogeneous for the quantity value and measurement procedure concerned, down to a measurement portion having a 10-mg mass (JCGM 200:2012); EXAMPLE 2: Confirmation that performance properties or legal requirements of a measuring system are achieved (JCGM 200:2012); EXAMPLE 3: Confirmation that a target measurement uncertainty can be met (JCGM 200:2012); EXAMPLE 4: Results obtained from using an examination method exactly as validated by the manufacturer without any deviation; NOTE 1: When applicable, measurement uncertainty should be taken into consideration (JCGM 200:2012); NOTE 2: The item may be, eg, a process, measurement procedure, material, compound, or measuring system (JCGM 200:2012); NOTE 3: The specified requirements may be, eg, that a manufacturer’s specifications are met (JCGM 200:2012); NOTE 4: Verification in legal metrology, as defined in VIML (OIML V1:2000), and in conformity assessment in general, pertains to the examination and marking and/or issuing of a verification certificate for a measuring system (JCGM 200:2012); NOTE 5: Verification should not be confused with validation or calibration.
-Not every verification is a validation (JCGM 200:2012); NOTE 6: In chemistry, verification of the identity of the entity involved, or of activity, requires a description of the structure or properties of that entity or activity (JCGM 200:2012); NOTE 7: For the purposes of I/LA33 and C64, verification is defined as confirmation by examination and provision of objective evidence that specified requirements have been met; NOTE 8: In the context of CLSI document H26, verification is the end-user laboratory’s responsibility to ensure that manufacturers’ claims are correct; NOTE 9: A one-time process completed to determine or confirm test performance characteristics before the test system is implemented; NOTE 10: An activity completed to determine or confirm examination performance characteristics before the examination system is used for examinations; NOTE 11: Verification is a process completed to confirm test performance characteristics before the test system is used for patient testing; NOTE 12: For a laboratory measurement procedure, verification is the confirmation through testing that the performance characteristics of the measurement procedure are consistent with established label claims.
-Verification is normally performed by the end user before measurement procedure implementation for routine use in the laboratory; NOTE 13: Although “verification” may be used to describe actions performed by either the end user or the manufacturer, eg, to demonstrate acceptable performance specifications, EP19 uses verification to refer to confirmation of acceptable performance by the end user of a measurement procedure; NOTE 14: The verification of an extended measuring interval is performed through testing in the laboratory implementing the measurement procedure; NOTE 15: Confirming the performance of a regulatory organization–cleared or –approved assay is a “verification” process; NOTE 16: The ongoing process that confirms specified requirements (predetermined by validation) are fulfilled.
+Not every verification is a validation (JCGM 200:2012); NOTE 6: In chemistry, verification of the identity of the entity involved, or of activity, requires a description of the structure or properties of that entity or activity (JCGM 200:2012); NOTE 7: Confirmation, through the provision of objective evidence, that specified requirements have been fulfilled (ISO 9000); NOTE 8: For the purposes of I/LA33 and C64, verification is defined as confirmation by examination and provision of objective evidence that specified requirements have been met; NOTE 9: In the context of CLSI document H26, verification is the end-user laboratory’s responsibility to ensure that manufacturers’ claims are correct; NOTE 10: A one-time process completed to determine or confirm test performance characteristics before the test system is implemented; NOTE 11: An activity completed to determine or confirm examination performance characteristics before the examination system is used for examinations; NOTE 12: Verification is a process completed to confirm test performance characteristics before the test system is used for patient testing; NOTE 13: For a laboratory measurement procedure, verification is the confirmation through testing that the performance characteristics of the measurement procedure are consistent with established label claims.
+Verification is normally performed by the end user before measurement procedure implementation for routine use in the laboratory; NOTE 14: Although “verification” may be used to describe actions performed by either the end user or the manufacturer, eg, to demonstrate acceptable performance specifications, EP19 uses verification to refer to confirmation of acceptable performance by the end user of a measurement procedure; NOTE 15: The verification of an extended measuring interval is performed through testing in the laboratory implementing the measurement procedure; NOTE 16: Confirming the performance of a regulatory organization–cleared or –approved assay is a “verification” process; NOTE 17: The ongoing process that confirms specified requirements (predetermined by validation) are fulfilled; NOTE 18: In the context of MM06, this is an end-user (clinical laboratory) responsibility to confirm that manufacturer’s claims are met on the specific device in its hands, and also that medical needs are met; NOTE 19: Regulations require that laboratories ensure or verify performance specifications before the test system is used for clinical purposes.
+Although the terms validation/verification are commonly used interchangeably, the key difference with respect to MM06 is whether a test system has been validated or established by the manufacturer, cleared or approved by the US Food and Drug Administration (FDA), and implemented in a laboratory without modification.
+FDA-cleared or FDA-approved test systems have been validated by the manufacturer; therefore, a laboratory using this system would need to verify (or confirm) performance specifications in their laboratories.
+A laboratory would need to validate (or establish) performance specifications for an FDA-modified or laboratory-developed test, which would include accuracy, precision, sensitivity, specificity, and measuring range, as applicable.

 © 2023 Clinical and Laboratory Standards Institute.
 All Rights Reserved.